laiduy98/cose-19/presentation/presentation.md

 ## Risk factors and severity paper filtering

-- Create a dictionary of key words related to risk factors and severity.
+- Creating a dictionary of key words related to risk factors and severity.
-- Filter out only the paper that contain words in the dictionary.
+- Filtering out papers that contain words in the pre-defined dictionary.

 ## Risk factors and severity paper filtering